-School is officially out, and if there is one thing I know, it’s that summer is about to go flying by!
+School is officially out.
+If there is one thing I know, it’s that summer is about to go flying by!
 Every year it seems shorter and shorter.
-My baby is turning 3 soon and then next thing you know it will be the 4th of July!
+My baby is turning 3 soon and then the next thing you know it will be the 4th of July!
 While brainstorming some patriotic crafts, we came up with this easy paper firework craft.
 These are perfect for Memorial Day, Fourth of July, or any other holiday where you want to bring out the Red, White, and Blue.

 - A Toilet Paper Tube.
 (One per firecracker)